 It’s a competitive market out there for employers, last year over 1.7 million jobs were advertised online, so finding and attracting the best talent can be tough!
-We’ve put together these useful pointers to help you get seen, attract more candidates and improve ROI.
+We’ve put together the following recruitment advice to help you get seen, attract more candidates and improve ROI.

 Recruitment Advice For Employers…